2022 Porsche Supercup

 The 2022 Porsche Mobil 1 Supercup was the 30th Porsche Supercup season, a GT3 production stock car racing series sanctioned by Porsche Motorsports GmbH in the world.
 It began on 24 April at the Autodromo Enzo e Dino Ferrari, Italy and ended on 11 September at the Autodromo Nazionale di Monza, Italy, after eight races, all of which were support events for the 2022 Formula One season.
 It marked the first time that the series visited Circuit Paul Ricard.

+Dylan Pereira won his first Drivers' Championship title.

+Bastian Buus won the Rookie Championship title.

+Roar Lindland won the Pro-Am Championship title.